qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 A new layer, filled with selected features and their attributes is created and added to map canvas if asked.

-.. note:: Creating layers from clipboard applies to features selected and copied within QGIS and also to features from another source defined using well-known text (WKT).
+.. note:: Creating layers from clipboard is possible with features selected and copied within QGIS as well as features from another application, as long as they are defined using well-known text (WKT) language.

 .. index:: Virtual layers